 Canadian Inadmissibility Rules

-Whatever else you might bring to Canada, if you are bringing a criminal record or serious medical issue along with you, you could well be stopped dead in your tracks.
+If you hope to emigrate to Canada, a criminal record or serious medical issue could stop you dead in your tracks.

-Here we discuss the broad parameters of the rules regarding both criminal and medical inadmissibility.
+Here we summarise the rules regarding criminal and medical inadmissibility.

-If you have concerns about inadmissibility, use our free assessment form to get direct feedback from one of our UK based experts.
+If you have concerns, seek professional assistance before filing any application.
+Use our free assessment form below to get direct feedback from one of our UK-based Canadian immigration experts.

 Criminal Inadmissibility to Canada